-On the other hand, the short-term returns are very discouraging.
+On the other hand, short-term returns are very discouraging.
 It takes almost a year to receive enough payments to cover for the initial provision fund expenses.

 Neo Finance starting to use AI in October to assess the borrower’s creditworthiness.
-The immediate (and funny) result was that the amount of loans available on the primary market dropped dramatically, and they had to adjust the AI’s model.
+The immediate (and funny) result was that the number of loans available on the primary market dropped dramatically, and they had to adjust the AI’s model.
 I believe they’re still working on the AI, as the number of loans available is still lower than previous month’s.